f-ei8ht/notes/Java/Basic.md

 ## final keyword

 we all know what it does it makes things constant and helps the compiler optimize things during compilation only.

+## var arg

+we can use like this int... x from 1.5v of java we can pass more then 0 or 1 value to it internally it is one dimensional array and we can access it using indexes.if we mix var-arg parameter with general parameter then var-arg parameter should be the last parameter
+With in the var-arg method we can take only one var-arg parameter. i.e., if we are trying to more than one var-arg parameter we will get CE methodOne(int... a,int... b) //(invalid)